AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_schedule"
 >title="Schedule the sending"
 >abstract="Define the date and the exact time for your sending.
-By choosing the most appropriate time for your marketing message, you will maximise open rates."
+By choosing the most appropriate time for your marketing message, you can maximise open rates."

 To schedule the sending of the email, click **[!UICONTROL Enable]** and set the desired date and time for sending.